LBHackney-IT/coronavirus-frontdoor-snapshot/docs/development.md

 3. Run the tests:
    To run in cypress UI:

-Start the servers and run cyppress-open to launch cypress UI tool:
+Start the servers and run cypress-open to launch cypress UI tool:

 ```(bash)
 yarn start-test-servers
 yarn cypress-open
 ```

-To run headlessly (this will launch a local application copy and mock server for you):
+To run headless (this will launch a local application copy and mock server for you):

 ```(bash)
 yarn int-test